HDR/GBATurbo/README.md

 ### Flashing the Attiny85

+1. Open the Arduino ide and click "File > Examples > ArduinoISP > ArduinoISP" and upload this sketch to your uno.

-1. Open Ardiuno IDE and click "File > Preferences" and paste this url ```https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json``` into "Additional board manager urls"
+2. Click "File > Preferences" and paste this url ```https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json``` into "Additional board manager urls"

-2. Go to Tools > Board > Manager and find "ATTiny" and install it.
+3. Go to Tools > Board > Manager and find "ATTiny" and install it.

-3. Connect your arduino based on the pins listed above, don't forget the 10uF capacitor to bridge GND & Reset on the arduino.
+4. Connect your arduino based on the pins listed above, don't forget the 10uF capacitor to bridge GND & Reset on the arduino.
 (Make sure the anode goes to ground)

-4. Under tools set up the following settings.
+5. Under tools set up the following settings.

 |  Setting |  Value  |
 |:-----:|:-------:|